Andrey Zvyagintsev: Personal life

-Illness
+Illness and recovery

-In June 2021, Zvyagintsev received the Sputnik V COVID-19 vaccine, but he developed a high fever and was taken to the hospital, where he was admitted to intensive care.
-During his hospital stay, he developed sepsis from an antibiotic-resistant infection contracted there.
-He was put into an artificial coma in a German hospital, but afterward developed polyneuropathy that caused him to lose the ability to walk.
-For an extended period as well, he could neither sit up nor speak.
-In the hospital, his throat ligaments had been injured, and as late as May 2022, he was still undergoing treatment at a hospital in Wiesbaden, Germany.
-However, by the end of 2023, now residing in France, Zvyagintsev was preparing to shoot a film entitled Jupiter in the coming year.
+In June 2021, Zvyagintsev received the Sputnik V COVID-19 vaccine.
+He soon developed a high fever and was taken to a Moscow hospital, where he was admitted to intensive care.
+During his hospital stay he developed nosocomial sepsis from an antibiotic-resistant infection contracted while under Russian medical care.
+He was transferred to a German hospital, where he was placed into an artificial coma.
+After Zvyagintsev's coma was lifted he developed a polyneuropathy that caused him to lose the ability to walk.
+In addition to paraplegia, the director could neither sit up nor speak as his throat ligaments had been injured.
+At one point his lungs' capacity to exchange gasses had fallen by 92% and Zvyagintsev's circulatory system was diverted into an extracorporeal membrane oxygenation machine (ECMO).
+In all, Zvyagintsev was hospitalized for eleven months.
+He was discharged in May 2022 from a hospital in Wiesbaden, Germany.